 - A SafePod provides a pleasant working environment for a researcher with strong environmental cues to encourage safe behaviour;

 - The design of a SafePod is standardised and operate under the same SPN procedures and assurances.
-This provides Data Centres with a platform and low cost opportunity to extend remote access to their datasets across the UK.
-A single accreditation of one SafePod will be all that is needed to accredit the full SafePod Network
+This provides Data Centres with a platform and low cost opportunity to extend access to their datasets across the UK.
+A single accreditation of one SafePod will be all that is needed to accredit all the SafePods in the network.

-- All of the above benefits will help encourage the greater use of datasets for public benefit research;
+The above benefits will help encourage the greater use of datasets for public benefit research.

 SAFEPOD RESEARCH AREA

 This area is where a researcher can view and work on their project dataset.
 It contains the desk, CCTV camera, monitor, keyboard, mouse and whiteboard and controls for the lighting and emergency alarm.

 This area contains the necessary equipment for the IT equipment and services for secure dataset access.
 Only a SafePod Coordinator is allowed access to this area.

 A SafePod is available in a choice of two finishes – Classic (brown) and Contemporary (grey).

 A brochure about SafePods is available to download here.

 There are numerous options for a Data Centre to provide access to their datasets from a SafePod.